 The new kid on the block!
 Encompassing 118,000 square feet, the Museum of the American Revolution explores the dynamic story of the American Revolution using its expansive collection of Revolutionary-era weapons, personal items, documents, and works of art.
-View exhibitions that give a more inclusive picture of the American Revolution-stories of enslaved and free Africans, Native Americans and women-in addition to the Founding Fathers and Revolutionary War soldiers-through immersive displays and a modern storytelling experience.
-Dive into the challenges of creating a new nation and the Revolutions' enduring impact on those around the globe.
+View exhibitions that give a more inclusive picture of the American Revolution through immersive displays and a modern storytelling experience.
 Join some talented staff members for a tour of the museum and conversations about what went into the planning and implementation process.

-Note: Pre-registration is required.
+Note: Pre-registration is required; fee: \$20.00.
 Transportation will NOT be provided.
 Directions will be provided to registrants.